How to Make Homemade Pedialyte and Electrolytes for Cats: A Step-by-Step Guide

 Instructions

 - Gather the IngredientsAll four of the ingredients in this electrolyte solution are everyday household staples.
 However, there are a few things to consider.
 The honey should be a pure variety.
-While most honey is packaged pure, some types will have added syrups or sugars.
-While you should try to avoid this, they will be okay in a pinch.
+While most honey is packaged pure, some types have added syrups or sugars.
 The salt should be regular table salt.
-Larger salt pieces or rocks will be more difficult to dissolve into the solution properly.You can use any water for this solution as harmful bacteria will be eradicated with boiling.
-However, if you have mineral water available, this may be more beneficial than regular tap or bottled water.
-Mineral water has naturally higher levels of electrolytes due to its source, so that it can boost the hydration properties of your solution.
+Larger salt pieces or rocks will be more difficult to dissolve into the solution properly.You can use any water for this solution since harmful bacteria will be eradicated with boiling.
+However, if you have mineral water available, it may be more beneficial than regular tap or bottled water.
+Mineral water has naturally higher levels of electrolytes due to its source, and it can boost the hydration properties of your solution.

-- Mix ThoroughlyOnce the water has boiled, mix in the honey, baking soda, and salt.
-These three ingredients should dissolve quickly in the heat of the water, and thorough mixing will blend the ions of all elements into one cohesive liquid.
+- Mix ThoroughlyAfter the water has boiled, mix in the honey, baking soda, and salt.
+These three ingredients should dissolve quickly, and thoroughly mixing them will blend the ions of all elements into one cohesive liquid.

 - StorageThe leftover electrolytes should be stored in an air-tight container to reduce the risk of contamination.
 It should be kept in the refrigerator for optimum quality but returned to room temperature before use.
 In addition, it should be used within 24-hours for maximum benefit.